-- Teachers have a professional responsibility to complete lesson plans.
+- Teachers have a professional responsibility to complete lesson plans (although these can come in various formats: see next point below).
 They should be maintained weekly and give evidence that content standards are being planned for and addressed through instruction.
-District administrators may check lesson plans at any time.

 - Each teacher is required to keep a posted daily schedule in the classroom, easily located and comprehensible by students and classroom visitors.